woleet/woleet.id-server/README.md

 You can define the ports on which Woleet.ID Server listens by setting the following environment variables:
 ```
 export WOLEET_ID_SERVER_DEFAULT_PORT={default port to use when other ports are not defined, default: 3000}
-export WOLEET_ID_SERVER_SIGNATURE_PORT={port to use for the /sign endpoint, default 3000}
+export WOLEET_ID_SERVER_SIGN_PORT={port to use for the /sign endpoint, default 3000}
 export WOLEET_ID_SERVER_IDENTITY_PORT{port to use for the /identity endpoint, default: 3000}
 export WOLEET_ID_SERVER_API_PORT{port to use for all other API endpoints, default: 3000}
 ```

-> WARNING: the /sign endpoint (used to generate signature on behalf of users) and other API endpoints (used by the web app) should never be exposed outside your organization's network, while the /identity endpoint needs to be exposed.
+> WARNING: the /sign endpoint (used to generate signature on behalf of users) and other API endpoints (used by the client web app) should never be exposed outside your organization's network, while the /identity endpoint needs to be exposed.

 ### Start the project